 The spores typically cause breathing issues and can also cause respiratory infections.

-Mold can make breathing hard for people who have a history of breathing problems, such as asthma.
+Mold can make breathing difficult for people who have a history of breathing problems, such as asthma.

-However, it can also make breathing harder for people who don’t have breathing problems.
+However, it can also make breathing difficult for people who don’t have breathing problems.

 What Does Testing for Mold Entail?